 The Institute of Epidemiology, Disease Control and Research (IEDCR) enrolled patients through event-based surveillance between 19 October and 31 December 2024.
 Following enrolment, patients were contacted via telephone for follow-up between 21 and 28 days to record updates on their condition.

-A total of 138 confirmed CHIKV patients were identified through RT-PCR, and none travelled internationally.
-The majority were male (71%) and aged over 30 years (57%).
-Most patients (98%) resided within the Dhaka City Corporation area.
-Common clinical symptoms included fever (100%), arthralgia (98%), myalgia (94%), and headache (68%).
-Of the 71 patients with follow-up data, 56% (n=40) reported persistent symptoms.
-No fatalities were recorded; however, 20 patients (30%) required hospitalization, with an average hospital stay of 5.6 days (range: 2–18 days).
-On average, patients lost 10.1 working days (range: 2–30 days) due to the illness causing an estimated loss of $68.00 per family considering the national daily per capita income.
-Disease severity was associated with older age >30 years (1.14, 95% CI: 1.02-1.28), and severe clinical signs (IRR: 0.87, 95% CI: 0.77-0.98).
+A total of 138 confirmed CHIKV patients were identified through RT-PCR, and two patients travelled internationally.
+The majority were male (64.5%) and aged over 30 years (83.3%).
+Most patients (98.6%) resided within the Dhaka City Corporation area.
+Common clinical symptoms included fever (100%), arthralgia (97.8%), myalgia (83.2%), and headache (65.0%).
+Of the 48 patients with follow-up data, 85.1% (n=40) reported persistent symptoms.
+No fatalities were recorded; however, 20 patients (14.5%) required hospitalization, with an average hospital stay of 5.9 days (range: 2–18 days).
+On average, patients lost 10.1 working days (range: 3–30 days) due to the illness causing an estimated loss of $68.00 per family considering the national daily per capita income.
+Disease severity was associated with older age ≥30 years (1.14, 95% CI: 1.02-1.28), and any comorbidity (IRR: 1.04, 95% CI: 0.92-1.19).
 Phylogenetic analysis of the CHIKV E gene revealed a mutation in the xxx gene.

 CHIKV is likely to re-emerge in Bangladesh, amidst the ongoing and severe dengue outbreak.
 The country may face a significant CHIKV outbreak in 2025 or 2026.
 Strengthened efforts to control the dengue virus are critical for managing arboviruses, and hospitals must be prepared to handle a surge in patients effectively.